spewolf/learning-platform-capstone/UserDocumentation.md

     * Students will enter the course code provided by their teacher
 5. Click submit

+### Dashboard
+Based on the account type, a variant of the dashboard will appear.

+**Students** will have two main sections: Learning and Assignments.
+By expanding the Learning elements, a student can choose to go to
+a specific page of the corresponding Learn module.
+The Assignments
+section will provide information about an assignment (such as its
+title and due date) and allow a student to click on an assignment
+to work on it.

+**Instructors** will have two main sections: Ongoing and Completed.
+These refer to the status of assignments.
+Both sections will allow an
+instructor to expand an assignment to see a short summary of information
+about the assignment along with some statistics about them, such as
+average score.
+Expanding an assignment will also reveal a link to a more
+detailed statistics page.

 ### Learn
 This is where the user can initially learn about each of the core functions.
 The user starts by selecting which learning module they want to complete and then they